JemmaHarriganQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](missingimage.png)

-This project is related to mine because they use plants
+This project is related to mine because they use plants to educate and use the tactility of the natural elements.
+I thought this was interesting because it gave the user a creative avenue, creating new plants and seeing them grow gives them a sense of achievement.

 ### Related project 4 ###
 Radiant Soil